Stay ahead with actionable finance strategies, tips, news, and trends.

 OnPlan vs Prophix

 OnPlan only offers forecasting capabilities, so it isn’t designed to scale with your finance needs.
-Prophix offers a full suite of solutions, including budgeting and planning, reporting and analytics, consolidations, and intercompany management so you can manage all your finance processes in one platform.
+Prophix One offers a full suite of solutions, including budgeting and planning, reporting and analytics, financial consolidation, and intercompany management so you can manage all your finance processes on one platform.

 16: Mosaic